 While letting go of the petty is necessary, major hurts should be addressed in marriage for a harmonious union.
 The one who errs should not be let off the hook easily, but should be held accountable for their actions.

-If a marriage experiences infidelity and total healing is expected, things should not be swept under the carpet, but brought to light and examined.
+If a marriage experiences infidelity and total healing are expected, things should not be swept under the carpet, but brought to light and examined.
 This would be well addressed by a counselor, considering the level of betrayal it brings to the family.
 The cheating spouse thinks they have apologized, enough while the other struggles with issues of trust.

 #17: Develop Friendship